surendratiwari3/rtp_media_server/README.md

 # external libraries
-This module is implementing belledonne communiation media streamer(ms2) and RTP (oRTP) libraries in Kamailio Kamailio is doing all the SIP and some SDP related task MS2/oRTP is doing all the RTP and media processing
+This module is using belledonne communication media streamer(ms2) and RTP (oRTP) libraries in Kamailio

+Kamailio is doing all the SIP and some SDP related task

+MS2/oRTP is doing all the RTP and media processing

 # routing script example
+This is only for initial proof of concept to start an RTP session and playback a file
 ```
         if(is_method("INVITE") && !has_totag()) {
                 xlog("L_INFO","INVITE RECEIVED [$ci]\n");